flomesh-io/osm-edge-docs/content/en/docs/guides/health_checks/health_probes.md

 ## Examples

-The following examples show how OSM handles health probes for Pods in a mesh.
+The following examples show how osm-edge handles health probes for Pods in a mesh.

 ### HTTP